Carol Morgan School: History

 In 1933, while she and her husband were in Santo Domingo on a missionary trip, Carol Morgan was faced with the dilemma of finding an English-language education based on American curricula for her children.
 She started her own school, the "Little School" or the "Santo Domingo Calvert School," based on the Calvert Education system The initial school was held in an abandoned Episcopal Chapel and had three teachers, five students, and one room and worked with donated school supplies.
 Nearly 100 years later, the school had an enrollment of just over 1,000 students.

 The Morgans returned to the United States in 1949, and the school was renamed Carol Morgan School (CMS) in her honor.
 In 1964, the Dominican government donated property, and the American embassy donated construction materials, and ground broke the following year on the land where the school is presently located.
 Construction was completed in 1965, and students began attending the new campus in 1966.

 As of 2014, the school is located on a fifteen-acre campus in Santo Domingo.
 The elementary school has 34 classrooms; the middle school, 15; and the high school, 23.
 There are 7 computer labs with over 400 computers; a library and technology center; a theatre; an art pavilion; and band and choir classrooms.
-There is also an outdoor amphitheater for events, two soccer fields, and a fully-equipped gymnasium.
+There is also an outdoor amphitheater for events, two soccer fields, and a gymnasium.

 Academics

 Carol Morgan offers instruction from pre-kindergarten through twelfth grade.
 The school is not religiously affiliated, and there is no religious instruction.

 More than 98% of CMS graduates pursue a higher degree.

-Carol Morgan School’s academic program places them at the top of private college preparatory schools in the Caribbean and Central America.
-They consistently strive to become a world-class innovation model in their curriculum, teaching & learning practices, and entrepreneurial spirit.

-Opportunities to discover, collaborate, explore, and experiment are woven throughout our curriculum at every grade level from Pre-Kindergarten to 12th grade.
-They employ design thinking techniques to teach students critical thinking while broadening their abilities and competencies.
-Their global connections and technology programs allow students to broaden their horizons while exploring science and technology through hands-on, real-world applications.